West Wing Week

-West Wing Week is a week web-episode released by The White House about the week's events concerning the President of the United States.
-The show was created in 2010 during the 2nd year of the Presidency of Barack Obama.
+West Wing Week was a weekly web-episode released by The White House about the week's events concerning the President of the United States.
+The show was created in 2010 during the second year of the Presidency of Barack Obama.
 The footage was shot and edited by the video team from the Office of Digital Strategy and narrated by White House Press Secretary Josh Earnest; it was initially shot and edited by former White House videographer Arun Chaudhary, who created the series.

 Background and key people

 West Wing Week was created in 2010 during the 2nd year of the Presidency of Barack Obama.
 The weekly shows were first proposed by Arun Chaudhary, who served as the Obama presidential campaign's New Media Road Director; to this end, he created an un-aired pilot of the proposed series for his seniors.
 The series is narrated by Josh Earnest, Josh Earnest said that Arun Chaudhary "is the creative force behind West Wing Week".
 Chaudhary was the first official White House videographer in history.
 The West Wing Week Project was part of President Barack Obama's commitment to transparent government.
 The two individuals who have held the position of official videographer both worked for the 2008 Obama presidential campaign; additionally the White House has declined to provide any information about the costs, salary or budget lines for the project.